Darrolm/Taako_Rig/ReadMe.txt

 - Glasses don't fold yet and are currently tied only to the hat while the hat is only in Head space.

 To-do List:
+- Make the rig scaleable.
+Certain joint chains rely on distance calculations and a change is cale doesn't currently tie into it.

 - I want to add a squash to the puffy part of the sleeves for when the arms are at his side.